 Stay on the path that the Lord your God has commanded you to follow.
 Then you will live long and prosperous lives in the land you are about to enter and occupy.

 This is perhaps the most difficult instruction of all.
 I am a fan of projects, and fits and spurts and never-ending propositions stress me out.
 But the way of God is a steady faithfulness on one path.
 This path is narrow, but it promises abundance.
 This is the part that takes lifelong steadfastness.
 We need to stay on the right paths we make in our minds.
 When God rewires our understanding, we need to stand firm and refuse to go back to the old and easy ways.
 If we stay on the path God has commanded us to follow, we will see His fruits.
 This treading of the new paths is faithfulness in the moment.
 It’s faithfulness to do hard things.
 It’s faithfulness to believe this work is beneficial.
 You can do this.
 You were made for this.
 You renew your mind, and God will transform you.
 You renew; He transforms.
 The pressure is off when it comes to the results.
 It may not look like you expected, and it may not be immediate.
 But the changes will be there.
 You just need to do the daily hard work of walking down the path you know is right and true.
 It is only this daily faithfulness that will leave you with a mind and a heart you didn’t know was possible—through your work and with God’s strength.

 * * *

-Excerpted from Preach to Yourself with permission from Hayley Morgan, copyright 2018 by Hayley Morgan.
+Excerpted with permission from Preach to Yourself by Hayley Morgan, copyright Hayley Morgan.

 As the apostle Paul tells us in Romans 12:2, we renew and God transforms.
 This means you are a changed woman when you renew your mind.
 God makes us different than we were before.
 How great is our God!
 Life change is the stuff of full-out “praise hands.” 🙌